 Let's allow the Lord to examine our hearts.
-Let's turn from our lukewarm love and our wayward ways.
+Let's turn from our sinful ways.
 Let's return to the passion of our first love with Him.
-Let's learn how to "put on the whole armor of God" (Ephesians 6:11) and wield our powerful weapons, which are "mighty through God to the pulling down of strongholds" (II Corinthians 10:4 KJV).
+Let's learn how to "put on the full armor of God" (Ephesians 6:11) and wield our powerful weapons, "made mighty through God to the pulling down of strongholds" (II Corinthians 10:4 KIV).

-If our Lord has laid it on your heart to intercede for spiritual revival in our nation, we invite you to join us in this project.
-If you want to be counted as a prayer warrior for our country, now is the time.
+Since our Lord has laid it on many hearts to pray for spiritual revival in our nation, we invite you to join us in this project.
+If you want to be an intercessor for our country, now is the time.
 This is the place.
 Basic training starts on the following page on December 1.